dun-you-lee/Camouflage_Breakout/Readme.md

 **## Usage**

-To embed the game on the STM32F407ZG board, import all files from this folder (excluding the License and Readme files).
+To embed the game on the STM32F407ZG board, import all files from this folder.

 **## Resources**